FFY-HIT/GraphDNS/README.md

 1. It focuses on **behaviors exposed by queries**
 2. It is less effective at uniformly characterizing anomalies that **exist in the configuration itself but may not be directly exposed by any single query**

-LogicDNS addresses this limitation by:
+GraphDNS addresses this limitation by:

 - taking **static authoritative configurations** as input
 - constructing a **global resolution relation graph**